 Using goal setting templates is a great way to standardize the way goals are set in your organization.
-That is why we created 9 goal setting templates you can download for free!
-We also regularly update this article to make sure all the goal sheets on this list are still perfectly relevant and useful.
+That is why we created 9 goal setting templates you can download for free.
+We also decided to supplement that list with 3 of our favorite goal setting templates made by other great sources, providing you with a total of 12 of the best goal and OKR templates you can find on the internet.

 Whether you are setting short or long-term goals for individuals, or mapping out your organizational strategy for the new period, having a structured goal-setting process through goal setting templates is the right way to go.